VolcanO17/InvisiAI/README.md

 ---

-## 🌟 Why Pluely?
+## 🌟 Why InvisiAI?

 ### 👻 **Completely Undetectable & Stealth**

 > **🎯 The Ultimate Stealth AI Assistant - Invisible to Everyone**

-Pluely is engineered to be **completely invisible** during your most sensitive moments:
+InvisiAI is engineered to be **completely invisible** during your most sensitive moments:

 - **🔍 Undetectable in video calls** - Works seamlessly in Zoom, Google Meet, Microsoft Teams, Slack Huddles, and all other meeting platforms
 - **📺 Invisible in screen shares** - Your audience will never know you're using AI assistance